citil/setup-instructions-admins-instructors/README.md

 **OpenStack** can be deployed using a few different options.
 The best guidance is available at https://docs.openstack.org/.
 At the OpenStack docs site, you may either choose to try installing everything manually by following the *Installation Guides* suitable for your environment or use automation tools such as *Ansible* to deploy a production OpenStack environment.
 Of course it is highly recommended to first plan your environment and read through the various guides for deployers, administrators, and users available at the above URL.

 ## Installation Instructions for Setting up a Proof-of-concept Demo Environment
-Please see [the following setup instructions] (https://github.com/citil/setup-instructions-admins-instructors/OpenStack Demo Environment setup tutorials.pdf) for a working proof-of-concept setup.
+Please see [the following setup instructions] (https://github.com/citil/setup-instructions-admins-instructors/OpenStack-Demo-Environment setup-tutorials.pdf) for a working proof-of-concept setup.
 You could use it in conjunction with https://docs.openstack.org/install-guide/ to try setting up a "non-production" OpenStack environment.

 # Specific Configuration Instructions for IoT Lab Tasks